Wallace & Gromit's Grand Adventures: Episode 2: The Last Resort

 Wallace prepares to take Gromit to Blackpool, but the weather both spoils their plans and creates a small flood in the cellar.
-The flood eventually gives Wallace the idea of temporary converting their cellar into an indoor holiday resort.
+The flood eventually gives Wallace the idea of temporarily converting their cellar into an indoor holiday resort.
 He and Gromit do it up, scavenging the necessary supplies from town, and he then decides to open it for the rest of the townsfolk.
-The guest aren't happy at first, due to Ms. Flitt's two puppies, Pudgie-Woo and Tinkie-Wee causing havoc or due to being bullied by Flitt's “boyfriend”, Duncan McBiscuit.
+The guests aren't happy at first, due to Ms. Flitt's two puppies, Pudgie-Woo and Tinkie-Wee causing havoc or due to being bullied by Flitt's "boyfriend", Duncan McBiscuit.
 Wallace manages to satisfy everyone before dinner time and avoids having to give refunds.

 At the table during dinner time, the day appears to be a big success until Duncan is almost murdered by only one of the other guests during a blackout.
 Whilst Wallace attempts unsuccessfully to use his new crime-solving machine, Gromit eventually deduces from evidence and testimony from everyone including a hurt Duncan that Pudgie-Woo and Tinkie-Wee attacked him after he bullied them.
-When Wallace, Gromit, Pudgie-Woo and Tinkie-Wee fall in the pool, the cellar drain becomes dislodged and the puppies’ favourite chew toy goes down the drain.
+When Wallace, Gromit, Pudgie-Woo and Tinkie-Wee fall in the pool, the cellar drain becomes dislodged and the puppies' favourite chew toy goes down the drain.
 Wallace watches the disheartened Pudgie-Woo and Tinkie-Wee jump down the drain after their toy, with Gromit making it back to shore before Wallace wishes all the appalled guests that they had a good time before their departure.
 Pudgie-Woo and Tinkie-Wee eventually re-emerge from the drainage system, ending up in the cells at the police station.
 Despite the mess made, Gromit finally enjoys the resort in private.

-That night, a whistling man with a mustache posts a flyer for a charity fair through the door to 62 West Wallaby Street.
+That night, a whistling man with a mustache posts a flyer for a charity fair through the door to No. 62 West Wallaby Street.